BlenderVR/source/docs/manual/processor-file/osc_api.rst

     osc_object.mute(False)
     osc_object.volume('%45')

-The first line grants access to the OSC object that will be attached to the KX_GameObject 'Cube' in the blender scene.
+The first line grants access to the OSC object that will be attached to the KX_GameObject ``Cube`` in the blender scene.
 This first line triggers a callback that will synchronize the object position in the
 The next lines will send the following messages to the Sound Engine: